Raid on the Beersheba to Hafir el Auja railway: Aftermath

 All the demolition work was complete by Chaytor's column by 10:20 when they withdrew.
-By 14:20 their demolition teams and the 1st Light Horse Brigade were seen passing Hill 860 just north of Khalasa.
-After they cleared the line the 2nd Light Horse Brigade began to drop back through Khalasa with the New Zealand Mounted Rifles Brigade covering the withdrawal to Esani where the force watered and fed before riding back with the New Zealand Mounted Rifles Brigade as rearguard.
-The whole force marched back to Tel el Fara camp.
-During the retirement crops were burned by the 2nd Light Horse and the New Zealand Mounted Rifles Brigades estimated to be 110m tons.
+By 14:20, their demolition teams and the 1st Light Horse Brigade were seen passing Hill 860 just north of Khalasa.
+After they cleared the line, the 2nd Light Horse Brigade began to drop back through Khalasa with the New Zealand Mounted Rifles Brigade covering the withdrawal to Esani, where the force watered and fed before riding back with the New Zealand Mounted Rifles Brigade as rearguard.
+The whole force marched back to the Tel el Fara camp.
+During the retirement, crops were burned by the 2nd Light Horse and the New Zealand Mounted Rifles Brigades, estimated to be 110m tons.
 Thirteen prisoners were captured.